vnuxa/astrum/docs/main/introduction/styling.md

-Since astrum depends on `libcosmic`, styling is done within lua and not something like css
+Since astrum depends on `libcosmic`, styling is done within lua and not in another language (css for example)

 ***